-If the limits of your own pc or laptop are inhibiting your research, it is time to scale up to a higher level.
+If your pc or laptop takes too much time performing your analysis, it is time to scale up to a higher level.
 There are several options for employees and students who require more computing power than their own desktop or laptop can provide.

 SURF Lisa Compute Cluster: